-Miss Schuppe is a favorite teacher at IL because the way she makes history come alive for her students.
-She likes playing her guitar, reading historical fiction ,and visiting famous places from history.
-And to know her is to know she is a dog-lover
+Miss Schuppe is a favorite teacher at ILS because the way she makes history come alive for her students.
+She likes playing her guitar, reading historical fiction, and visiting famous places from history.
+To know her is to know she is a dog-lover.

 Andy Biesterfeld – Varsity Soccer Coach

 Coach Biesterfeld has been coaching soccer at ILHS since 1995 – head coach since 1998.
 Before that he played 2 seasons at Bethany Lutheran College where he helped the team with 2 junior college regional titles.
 While at Northern Illinois University, Coach B played indoor soccer for 3 years.
 He is a member of the United Soccer Coaches Association and the Illinois High School Soccer Coaches Association.
 He has attended numerous soccer clinics and is a real student of the game.